 Traditional beadboard is a type of wallboard that was originally made from long pieces of pine that would lock with tongue and groove edges.
-Most often beadboard was used as a wainscoting and installed at the bottom of a room all the way around.
+Most often beadboard was used as wainscoting and installed at the bottom of a room all the way around.
 Today you usually find beadboard in large panels that have to be cut instead of individual wood slats.

-In many cases, it looks better than actual beadboard because it doesn’t show seams in the same way the panels do – especially where you might have uneven drywall.
+In many cases, it looks better than the actual beadboard because it doesn’t show seams in the same way the panels do – especially where you might have uneven drywall.
 Also, it is very easy to apply and cut with scissors!

 Beadboard Panels vs. Beadboard Wallpaper: Cost Comparison

-Not only is beadboard wallpaper much easier to install but it’s also much more cost effective.
+Not only is beadboard wallpaper much easier to install but it’s also much more cost-effective.
 The beadboard wallpaper we are recommending is around $19.81 a roll(see the current price here) for 56 sq. ft.
-The mdf beadboard panels listed here at Home Depot are $20.27 for 32 sq. ft.
-Therefore, the beadboard wallpaper is $0.34 per sq. ft. while the mdf panels are $0.56 giving you a cost savings of 38%.
+The MDF beadboard panels listed here at Home Depot are $20.27 for 32 sq. ft.
+Therefore, the beadboard wallpaper is $0.34 per sq. ft. while the MDF panels are $0.56 giving you a cost savings of 38%.
 And think of all those heavy beadboard panels you don’t have to cut!

 Beadboard Wallpaper Durability

 But for an active kid’s bathroom or bedroom, where the walls could endure some serious abuse, I would probably use beadboard panels in those situations.
 Personally, I have one daughter who is 8 and I would have no hesitation putting beadboard wallpaper in her room.
 However, a boys’ playroom might be a different story because I’m not completely sure how this wallpaper would stand up against Nerf guns and other heavy artillery!
-Use your own judgement here.
+Use your own judgment here.

 Where and How to Use Beadboard Wallpaper